borela/themeable/README.md

 </ContextTheme>
 ```

-Not that it does not matter how deep the component is in the tree, the theme will
+Note that it does not matter how deep the component is in the tree, the theme will
 be available in the context for all children.
 That's it, now you could pack your
 theme into its own package and reuse it in other projects.